Emergency Home Assistance for the Elderly Program (EHEAP)

-- Applicants must be age 60 or older and reside in a home located in one of the following counties: Orange, Seminole, Osceola or Brevard.
+- Applicants must be age 60 or older and reside in a home located in one of the following counties: Orange, Osceola, Brevard or Seminole.

-- Applicants age 60 or older with at least one household member who is receiving Temporary Assistance for Needy Families (TANF), Supplemental Social Security (SSI) and/or Supplemental Nutrition Assistance Program (SNAP) must provide proof of additional benefits, such as an award letter, in addition to documentation of total household income.
+- Applicants age 60 and older with at least one household member who is receiving Temporary Assistance for Needy Families (TANF), Supplemental Social Security (SSI), and/or Supplemental Nutrition Assistance Program (SNAP) must provide proof of additional benefits such as an award letter, in addition to documentation of total household income.

 This program is 100 percent federally funded through a grant by the U.S. Department of Health and Human Services (HHS).